 - Slowing down before meals – Try taking 5 deep belly breaths before digging in!

 - Journaling – Writing down thoughts and feelings helps us to reflect on them

 - Eliminating distractions at meal times – turn off televisions, phones, and computers

 Keep in mind, everyone’s mindfulness journey will look a bit different.
 While not every strategy will be your cup of tea, it is more important to regularly include something to reduce stress in your routine.
 This list of suggestions is not exhaustive – there are many different options!
 Additionally, if you have unresolved trauma or grief (or simply want more support) it is best to work with a psychologist or counsellor.
-Talk to your dietitian about your options.
+Talk to your registered dietitian about your options.